 During the inaugural cruise season, the ship will also visit the Great Lakes.

-MS Hanseatic Inspiration accommodates up to 230 passengers (up to 199 on Antarctic expeditions) in a total of 120 cabins.
+MS Hanseatic Inspiration accommodates up to 230 passengers (up to 199 on Antarctic expeditions) in a total of 120 cabins in 10 categories.

-MS Hanseatic Inspiration offers sophisticated atmosphere and the chance to visit exotic ports.
+MS Hanseatic Inspiration offers a sophisticated atmosphere and the chance to visit exotic ports.
 Each voyage is accompanied by lectors.
 There are extensive wellness and fitness areas, as well as an aft marina platform for water sports.
-16 onboard Zodiacs and E-Zodiacs featuring eco-friendly electric drive systems make possible landings in remote expedition areas, regardless of their vicinity to a port.
+16 onboard Zodiacs (inflatable boats) and E-Zodiacs (with electric-powered engines) make possible landings in remote expedition areas, regardless of their vicinity to a port.

 Hanseatic Inspiration wiki

-- The ship's scheduled delivery was for October 2019, but instead the vessel will be delivered 6 months earlier (April 2019).
-The new ship will be launched with Hapag-Lloyd's new livery (on a blue hull).
+Ship's scheduled delivery was for October 2019, but instead, the vessel will be delivered 6 months earlier (April 2019).
+The cruise ship will be launched with Hapag-Lloyd's new livery (on a blue hull).